SMI/StructuredReports/doc/annotation_database.md

 That requires the umls schema and tables be populated, see the CogStack-SemEHR repo for details.

+## Table: cui_sop

+The `cui_sop` table simply records the SOPInstanceUID for a given CUI, with columns `cui` and `SOPInstanceUID`.
+Every CUI found in every document will be added to this table (it will grow very large).
+This is an alternative way of getting the information which is more properly held in semehr_results annotations cui array.
+There is no primary key for performance reasons because it would have to be on both columns.
+There is an index on the cui column.
+The intended use is to find all documents which contain a given CUI, i.e. `select SOPInstanceUID from semehr.cui_sop where cui = 'Cnnn';` There will be billions of rows but hopefully this will be faster to query than the indexed array (see below).
+Warning: having no primary key or unique constraint means it's possible to have duplicate rows.
+The insert program won't insert duplicates (it deduplicates before insert) but there are no checks to prevent the same document being inserted twice.
+There's no index on SOPInstanceUID so no easy way to check - you'll have to pick a CUI and look through the list of returned documents.
+In short: make a note of what has been inserted and don't do it twice.

 ## Table: semehr_results

 The `semehr_results` table contains the (anonymous) documents, their metadata,